Kaons in hot and dense QCD: QCDSRS In Hot and Dense Medium

 The interpolating current for the kaon defined in Eq. (\ref{current}) couples to both the pseudoscalar $(PS)$ and axial vector $(AV)$ kaon channels.
 To derive the hadronic representation of the correlator, we insert a complete set of intermediate hadronic states between the interpolating currents in Eq. (\ref{pimunu}).
 After performing the four-dimensional integral over the space-time variable $x$, the hadronic representation is expressed in terms of the kaon's effective mass ($m^{*}_{K^{\pm}}$) and decay constant ($f^{*}_{K^{\pm}}$) in the hot and dense medium.
 Since the axial current interacts with both PS and AV kaons, isolating these two distinct contributions is necessary after the spacetime integration in order to obtain the final sum rule.
 Thus, the hadronic representation reads:

 The ellipsis ($\dots$) in this expression represents the contributions arising from higher resonances and continuum states in both the $AV$ and $PS$ kaon channels.
 In a hot and dense medium, the effective mass is a function of the baryon density ($\rho$) and temperature ($T$), i.e., $m^* = m(T, \rho)$.
-The four-momentum is modified to $p^*_{\mu}=p_{\mu}-\Sigma_{\upsilon }u_{\mu}$, where, $\Sigma_{\upsilon }$ is the vector self-energy and $u_{\mu}$ is the four-velocity of the medium.
+The four-momentum is modified to $p^*_{\mu}=p_{\mu}-\Sigma_{\upsilon }u_{\mu}$, where, $\Sigma_{\upsilon }$ is the scalar coefficient of the vector self-energy, which in general can be decomposed as

+where $ \Sigma_{\upsilon}$ and $\Sigma'_{\upsilon}$ are Lorentz scalar functions and $u_{\mu}$ is the four-velocity of the medium.
+Here we neglect $\Sigma'_{\upsilon}$ due to its small contribution.
 Henceforth, we adopt the rest frame of the medium, where $u_{\mu}=(1,0)$.
 For convenience, we express the hadronic matrix elements in terms of the kaon's effective mass, decay constant, and momentum within the medium, incorporating the AV state's polarization vector:

 where $f^*_{AV}$ and $f^*_{PS}$ denote the temperature- and density-dependent decay constants of the kaon in the $AV$ and $PS$ channels, respectively.
 The polarization vector $\zeta_\mu$ for the $AV$ state satisfies the following condition: